Funding AI for Good: A Call for Meaningful Engagement: Discussion

 \subsubsection{Expected Outcomes: defining success with intended communities}

 Successful outcomes in AI4SG projects should be defined collaboratively with the communities they aim to serve.
-Community perspectives on success often differ from funders’ or researchers’ goals, which tend to emphasize metrics like model accuracy or academic output~\cite{lin_come_2024, erete_method_2023}.~\citet{lin_come_2024} found that community organizations in AI4SG partnerships value learning about AI innovations, technical capacity building, and visibility of the projects even when real-world deployment isn’t achieved~\cite{lin_come_2024}.
-Relatedly,~\citet{kumar_towards_2018} report that development organizations prioritize accessible communication over formal research publications.
+Community perspectives on success might differ from funders’ or researchers’ goals, which tend to emphasize metrics like model accuracy or academic output~\cite{lin_come_2024, erete_method_2023}.
+For example, \citet{lin_come_2024} found that community organizations in AI4SG partnerships value technical capacity building and project visibility more than academic output.
 Aligning success metrics early on helps manage expectations and reduces the risk of disappointment as projects progress~\cite{taylor_leaving_2013}.
-While stakeholder goals may still sometimes conflict~\cite{ho_claim_2009}, projects should aim for mutual benefit---for instance, through fair compensation for communities' time and expertise or by supporting informal learning opportunities~\cite{carroll_wild_2013}.
+While stakeholder goals may still sometimes conflict~\cite{ho_claim_2009}, projects could aim for pre-determined mutual benefit---for instance, through fair compensation for communities' time and expertise or by supporting informal learning opportunities~\cite{carroll_wild_2013}.
 This would also require attention to non-traditional (and often not quantifiable) metrics that capture relationship quality~\cite{cooper_systematic_2022, erete_method_2023}.
-For example, funders could request letters of support and reports of experiences from communities as part of the project's evaluation, alongside the quantitative evaluation of AI systems.
+For example, funders could request letters of support and experiences from communities as part of the project's evaluation, alongside the quantitative evaluation of AI systems.